electron/electron/docs/api/session.md

   * `callback` Function
     * `permissionGranted` boolean - Allow or deny the permission.
   * `details` [PermissionRequest](structures/permission-request.md)  | [FilesystemPermissionRequest](structures/filesystem-permission-request.md) | [MediaAccessPermissionRequest](structures/media-access-permission-request.md) | [OpenExternalPermissionRequest](structures/open-external-permission-request.md) - Additional information about the permission being requested.
+  * `effectiveOrigin` string - The origin of the URL of the permission check, you should use this origin to perform security checks on whether to accept or deny this permission check.
+You may augment checks with additional information, but this is the primary source of truth you should rely on.

 Sets the handler which can be used to respond to permission requests for the `session`.
 Calling `callback(true)` will allow the permission and `callback(false)` will reject it.